ivangergo3/hr-portal/report.md

   - [ ] Move all the pages to the pages folder
 - [ ] Revisit error handling

+- [ ] Make login no needed for the page, so it can be marketed as well
 - [ ] Add stripe integration for payments
 - [ ] Add a knowledge base
 - [ ] Add a calendar
 - [ ] Add a time tracker

 - [ ] Security audit

+## 10. Launch / Market

+- [ ] Create a landing page
+- [ ] Create a pricing page
+- [ ] Create a contact page
+- [ ] Create a FAQ page
+- [ ] Product hunt to launch the product

 ---